How to Color Beautiful Faces

 The #1 Mistake People Make

 Or, you may think it’s not very good and give up.
-But, when we are in a middle of a project, it isn’t easy to judge how it will turn out.
+But, when we are in the middle of a project, it isn’t easy to judge how it will turn out.
 And we are all too hard on ourselves.

-You have three choices at this point.
+You now have three choices.

-2. Continue and “ruin” the picture.
+Continue and “ruin” the picture.
 First of all, it looks better than you think it does.
 If you don’t believe me, post it and have everyone else tell you.
 Second, even if it is truly ruined, it was a great learning experience, and your next face will be better for it.

-3. Continue and amaze yourself.
+Continue and amaze yourself.
 You did it!
 Post your beautiful picture and enjoy the compliments.

 It’s a Learning Curve

 Keep in mind that even the greatest artists had to learn how to create beautiful pictures.
-When I started coloring, I didn’t know what I was doing, but I watched tutorials, read books, studied pins and asked people how they got the results I wanted.
+When I started coloring, I didn’t know what I was doing, but I watched tutorials, read books, studied pins, and asked people how they got the results I wanted.

 Deirdre’s Very First Picture.
 Line art from Creative Haven Creative Cats Coloring Book by Marjorie Sarnat.